EerikSaksi/poggers/src/writeup.md

 With regards to queries, initially I wanted to implement my own parser.
 I saw this as beneficial, as it would allow me to resolve values in one pass.
 After realizing how hard this would be, and how I would need to keep updating this parser as the GraphQL spec changed, I decided that it would make more sense to simply to download a parser.
 I benchmarked the parser and was amazed at it's performance.
 It was able to parse queries in a matter of microseconds.
 Thus I decided that I should just parse requests, and then visit the generated AST.

 Next I decided to try to implement a generalized query parser.
 This simply visited matched enum types, and then visited the various types.
 I only implemented visitors for query types, and not mutations and subscriptions.
-I implmented some tests based on the explain that Postgraphile generated for GraphQL queries.
+I implemented some tests based on the explain that Postgraphile generated for GraphQL queries.
 I was able to create a query for

 I implemented a visitor design pattern which visited different selections of fields